godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 ### 2. Drop Constants

-- What matters is the asymptotic beahvior which means that we analyze the growth of an algorithm as the input size `n` approaches infinity.
-And because of that constants become negligible compared to how the function grows.
+- What matters is the asymptotic behavior, which means that we analyze the growth of an algorithm as the input size `n` approaches infinity.
+And because of that, constants become negligible compared to how the function grows.
   - O(2n), O(100n) and O(10000n) all grow linearly as `n` grows.
   - The constant factors don't affect the shape of the growth curve, just the initial height.
-- It's also good because it simplify comparisons, for example, it's easy to see that `O(n log n)` is better than `O(n^2)`.
+- It's also good because it simplifies comparisons, for example, it's easy to see that `O(n log n)` is better than `O(n^2)`.

   ```js
   // - This is not O(2n), because Big O measures growth patterns, not exact performance.